 A: These are located in the Student Handbook.
 This handbook will answer any questions you may have about the ONU alcohol policy, quiet and courtesy hours, and pets, as well as any other questions you may have.

 Q: Can I bring my car and/or a bike to campus?

 A: Yes.
-All students are permitted to bring a vehicle to campus and required to register their vehicle by purchasing a parking permit from the Security Office.
-The Security Office can be reached at 419-772-2222.
+All students are permitted to bring a vehicle to campus and required to register their vehicle by purchasing a parking permit from the Office of Public Safety.
+Public Safety can be reached at 419-772-2222.
 You may also bring a bike however they are not permitted in the residential or academic buildings.
-Please register your bike with campus security and bring a lock to secure it to the campus bike racks.
+Please register your bike with Public Safety and bring a lock to secure it to the campus bike racks.